-The British Shorthair Cat is formidable, in particular, because it combines the robustness of the alley cat and the beauty of the purebred cat.
-It is an animal with iron health, sometimes calm, sometimes playful, but always kind and easy to live with.
+The British Shorthair Cat is formidable, in particular, because he combines the alley cat's robustness and the purebred cat's beauty.
+He is an animal with iron health, sometimes calm, sometimes playful, but always kind and easy to live.
 With her expressive look and adorable rounded jowls, it's hard not to fall in love!

 Weight: 9 to 18 pounds; this cat is considered heavy.
 Note that the males are significantly larger and more massive than the females.